Optimization

 Outliers

 When we run our code we notice that we have issues with returns of negative 100% or less, which breaks our logarithmic utility.
-This is not a coding error that can be fixed with clipping but a mathematicl fact.
+This is not a coding error that can be fixed with clipping but a mathematical fact.
 Just clipping results in very unstable returns especially as leverage increases.

 But even a single day, or a single second, is enough to bankrupt us if we are unlucky enough.
 What we really need to do is rebalance continually, taking the limit as the time span goes to zero.
 This takes us into the realm of stochastic calculus.